alexyuly/chil/README.md

 ##### 5.1.1 Operation Dependencies

 Each operation definition may optionally have a key called `"dependencies"`, paired with a JSON object which defines the dependencies for an operation in terms of pairs of distinct keys and paths to resolve a `vocalize` operation definition.
 A path may be a relative file system path or an HTTP url.

-Operation definition dependencies must be operations.
-Components and applications are not allowed.
-This conforms to the behavioral hierarchy described in **Section 1**.

 ##### 5.1.2 Operation Generic Template